Welcome Florida employers willing to list jobs for all age groups, including older workers!

 - Longer vacation or sabbatical options to encourage and allow travel opportunities;

 - Contract agreements for work that may allow different work arrangements such as work from home;

 - Unusual and creative work schedules (e.g. weekend only, "floating" schedules, seasonal work, on-call assignments and "back filling" work for other workers' absenteeism).

 Yes, once you have registered as an employer (this includes governmental, educational, healthcare and not-for-profit organizations) you can easily create job orders for all types of opportunities.
 Simply select "volunteer" from the "special job opportunity" drop down menu.

-to register and create a job order on EFM.
+.
 If you are not registered, you must first register.